daveabrock/daveabrock.github.io/_drafts/dotnet-stacks-11.markdown

 ## Newtonsoft.Json is still #1

-If you [scan NuGet statistics](https://www.nuget.org/stats/packages) from time-to-time (what, this isn't how you spend your Sunday evenings?), you'll see `Newtonsoft.Json`, the popular JSON serializer/deserializer, still takes the #1 spot.
+If you [scan NuGet statistics](https://www.nuget.org/stats/packages) from time to time (what, this isn't how you spend your Sunday evenings?), you'll see `Newtonsoft.Json`, the popular JSON serializer/deserializer, still takes the #1 spot.
 It's been downloaded almost 52.2 million times in the last six weeks.
-That is almost *five times* more than Serilog, the #2 finisher.
+That's almost *five times* more than Serilog, the #2 finisher.

-While this library was deprecated by Microsoft as of .NET Core 3.0, this can't be too surprising—after all, I'm about 90% sure jQuery will outlive me.
+While Microsoft scrapped this library in favor of `System.Text.Json` with .NET Core 3.0, this can't be too surprising—after all, I'm about 90% sure Web Forms and jQuery will outlive me.

 In [this week's Visual Studio Magazine this week](https://visualstudiomagazine.com/articles/2020/07/28/json-serializers.aspx), they also take a look.
-The library was scrapped in .NET Core 3.0 in favor of `System.Text.Json`.
-Why?
+Why the new-ish library?
 Last year, [Immo Landwerth gave three reasons](https://devblogs.microsoft.com/dotnet/try-the-new-system-text-json-apis/):

 * Better performance for higher throughput in .NET Core
 * Remove the library dependency and potential versioning headaches